Evidence of quantum phase transition in real-space vacuum entanglement of higher derivative scalar quantum field theories: Introduction

-Although there is yet no fundamental understanding on the role of quantum correlations, there is a huge body of work to identify quantifying tools indicating quantum criticality \cite{pcoleman2005,subir2008}: (i) At QCP, quantum fidelity drastically changes due to the external parameter $(P)$ thus signifying the notion of quantum order parameter~\cite{gu2010}. (ii) Given a pure bipartite many particle ground state $ \psi_{\rm GS} (P) \in \cal{H}$ (Hilbert space), the associated reduced density operator matrix of its subsystem can be written always as $\rho= \exp\left( - H_{\rm E} \right)$ \cite{Peschel2012}, where $H_{\rm E}$ is the entanglement Hamiltonian of any one of the subsystem.
+Although there is yet no fundamental understanding on the role of quantum correlations, there is a huge body of work to identify quantum information theoretic tools indicating quantum criticality \cite{pcoleman2005,subir2008}: quantum fidelity drastically changes due to the external parameter $(P)$ thus signifying the notion of quantum order parameter~\cite{gu2010}. $\psi_{\rm GS} (P) \in \cal{H}$ (Hilbert space), the associated reduced density matrix of its subsystem can be written as $\rho_{\rm red}= \exp\left( - h_{\rm E} \right)$ \cite{Peschel2012}, where $h_{\rm E}$ is the entanglement Hamiltonian of any one of the subsystem.
 It has been shown that entanglement spectrum contains more information than the entanglement entropy~\cite{haldane2008,chandran2014}.
-In particular, at QCP, there is a finite `energy gap' of $H_{\rm Ent}$ \cite{chiara2012,illuminati2013,Thomale2010(3)}.
+Entanglement Hamiltonian is well studied in the case of fractional quantum hall states \cite{haldane2008}, one dimensional quantum spin systems \cite{chiara2012,LAFLORENCIE2016}.
+In particular, at QCP, there is a finite `energy gap' of $h_{\rm E}$ \cite{chiara2012,illuminati2013,Thomale2010(3)}.
+This gap is generally termed as the entanglement gap or Schmidt gap which is considered as an order parameter to diagnose QPTs \cite{chiara2012,LAFLORENCIE2016}.
+More importantly, the fingerprints of the topological order is encoded in the entanglement spectra \cite{haldane2008,pollmann2010prb,Thomale2010(2),martin2016prb}.

-We extend the analysis to 3-dimensional cylindrical geometry and show that sixth-derivative leads to QPT.
-Interestingly, we show that the entanglement heat capacity shows a similar profile as the specific heat capacity of high temperature superconductors \cite{1994-Overend.etal-PRL}.
-High temperature superconductors (HTS) are characterized by a layered, two-dimensional superconducting condensate and have features \cite{2015wolf-HTS} that are very different from conventional superconducting metals.
-The two-dimensionality is evidenced by large anisotropies in the normal and superconducting electronic transport, and non-metallic transport in the direction perpendicular to the layered crystal structure.
-To take into account all these features of HTS, we have assumed that the long range interaction is in the 2-D plane while the interaction is short ranged in the perpendicular direction.
-We discuss the implications of our work for HTS.
+The rest of the article is organised in the following manner: In Sec. (\ref{sec1}), we discuss the model Hamiltonian and the method for studying the entanglement properties.
+It also contains details about mapping the model Hamiltonian to a system of coupled harmonic oscillators.
+We also briefly discuss the method to evaluate entanglement entropy (EE) from a pure Gaussian ground state~\cite{srednicki93}.
+Sec. (\ref{sec2}) contains the details of the numerical and analytical tools in support of the observed QPT in the model.
+Finally, Sec. (\ref{sec3}) concludes with the important outlook of the model Hamiltonian in strongly interacting systems.
+It also comprises of the details about the calculation of our model Hamiltonian from an interacting fermionic theory and discuss possible applications to condensed matter systems.